valkey-io/valkey-doc/commands/waitaof.md

 Implementation details
 ---

-Since Redis 7.2, Valkey tracks and increments the replication offset even when no replicas are configured (as long as AOF exists).
+Valkey tracks and increments the replication offset even when no replicas are configured (as long as AOF exists).

 In addition, Valkey replicas asynchronously ping their master with two replication offsets: the offset they have processed in the replication stream, and the offset they have fsynced to their AOF.